EPCCed/archer-python/README.md

 ## ARCHER python course

 Welcome to the ARCHER python course.
+ARCHER https://www.archer.ac.uk/ is the UK national supercomputing service.

 #### Local details for Newcastle December 2018

+Timetable; location; local announcements.

 #### What you will need

-- Your Laptop (Windows/MacOS/Linux)
+- Your Laptop (Windows/MacOS/Linux) and eduroam credetials to connect to wifi
 - Anaconda distribution of Python Version 3.5 or above.
 This may be downloaded from https://www.continuum.io/
-- The course material downloaded from this repository
+- The course material should be downloaded from this repository
 ```
 $ git clone http://github.com/EPCCed/archer-python.git
 ```